How To Iron A Cotton Shirt

 It’s All About that Steam!

-This is the secret to a well-pressed all-cotton shirt!
-Get an iron that delivers lots and lots of steam!
-It is the steam, not pressure or starch that will remove those stubborn wrinkles.
-A tiny bit of starch will give you a crisper finish, but the secret to a wrinkle-free cotton shirt is lots of steam!
 Look for a steam iron that offers 1500-1800 watts of power.
 Keep in mind that these are irons that you should not allow children to use.
 1500 watts of steam can scald your skin pretty quickly if you’re careless.
 Now that you got the right steam iron, let’s move on to the next step in ironing a cotton dress shirt:

 Add Moisture

 Spray the entire shirt lightly with water and wrap it in a plastic bag for 15 minutes before ironing to allow the moisture to spread through the cotton fabric and relax the fibers.
 A cotton shirt should always be slightly damp when you iron it.
-The benefit of slight dampness it that it all turns into steam with just a couple of passes of your iron.
+The benefit of slight dampness is that it all turns into steam with just a couple of passes of your iron.
 Too much moisture will leave the shirt damp after ironing, robbing it of a crisp finish.

 Keep a spray bottle (that can deliver a fine mist) of water handy and give your shirts a light spritz.
 Spray the entire shirt lightly with water and wrap it in a plastic bag for 15 minutes before ironing to allow the moisture to spread through the fabric and relax the fibers.

 This will give you a smoother, wrinkle-free result than misting the shirt just before ironing.
 If you are using a good steam iron and the right technique, the need for spray starch will be minimal.
-I only use a light spray of starch on the cuffs, collar and front placket to give it extra crispness.
+I only use a light spray of starch on the cuffs, collar, and front placket to give it extra crispness.

 Spray Starch For Extra Crispness

 I like a crisp starched look in my cotton shirts.
 I find that the Faultless Heavy Hold Spray Starch (purchased at Walmart, about $1.00 per can) has been the best way for me to get a good approximation of a ‘light starch’ finish from a professional dry cleaner.
-A light spray of canned spray starch combined with your iron’s steam and a slightly dampened shirt adds a crisp finish and body to your cotton shirt.
-You won’t be able to mimic a ‘heavy starch’ finish from professional dry cleaners with any canned spray starch.

 Faultless Heavy Hold Spray Starch